syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 Customizing Snap Interval

-The gridline or position to which a diagram object snaps can be customized by changing the value of the Gridlines.SnapInterval property.
+The gridline or position where the Diagram object snaps can be customized by changing the value of the Gridlines.SnapInterval property.

-By default, diagramControl.SnapSettings.HorizontalGridlines and diagramControl.SnapSettings.VerticalGridlines are set to null, and gridline intervals will be internally calculated based on measurement units and ruler segments.
+By default, diagramControl.SnapSettings.HorizontalGridlines and diagramControl.SnapSettings.VerticalGridlines are set to null, and gridline intervals are internally calculated based on measurement units and ruler segments.